pliroco/sign-in-with-pliro-example/README.md

 # Example Sign in with Pliro integration

-This repo contains an example integration demonstrating how to sign customers into the website of a fictional newspaper called "The Greenfield Times", and manage access to its content.
+This repo contains an example integration demonstrating how to sign members into the website of a fictional newspaper called "The Greenfield Times", and manage access to its content.